akeneo/pim-api-docs/content/guides/translation-connection/step2-understand-akeneo-pim.md

 ### PIM product data that can be translated

-Now that you have a good overview and knowledge of Akeneo PIM, you are probably wondering **what types of PIM data** you can consider in the context of your translation service.
+Now that you have a good overview and knowledge of Akeneo PIM, you are probably wondering **what types of PIM data** you can take into account here.

 As you may have understood, Akeneo PIM is a powerful and flexible tool that can be structured **in so different ways** to meet customer needs.